peakshift/bitcoin-ux/coinjoins/design-sprints.md

 When creating a payment request, the memo on lightning is set in the description field of a BOLT11 invoice.
 It can also be extended with a “description_hash” to store things like an itemised list of whats being paid for typical purchase receipt.

 *NOTE: BIP21 has a message parameter, but most applications do not recognise this and only read the label.*

-#### Observers

-- Labels in coinjoin wallets can also be inheirted, so a coin which was received from Bob, that was partially sent to Malroy would have 2 observers as both parties now know of the coin histories.

-#### Memo

-- Labels are also used to record other details about a payment like a reference to an invoice.

 ### Rounds